 Object storage: Web-scale NAS

-Cloud native applications need a space, for storing data that is shared between different VMs.
-However, often there’s a need for spaces which can extend to various data centers across multiple geographies which is catered by Object storage.
+Cloud-native applications need space, for storing data that is shared between different VMs.
+However, often there’s a need for spaces that can extend to various data centers across multiple geographies which is catered by Object storage.

-Object storage also saves substantial amount of unstructured data.
-This kind of storage is used for storing songs on audio application, photos on a social media or online services like Dropbox.
+Object storage also saves a substantial amount of unstructured data.
+This kind of storage is used for storing songs on audio applications, photos on social media, or online services like Dropbox.